What are Internal Stakeholders in Restructuring?

 On the other hand, equity holders theoretically have unlimited upside, which oftentimes can lead to shareholders urging for more aggressive, growth plans and new initiatives to scale the company.

-Restructuring Stakeholder Dynamics: Alignment of Incentives
+Internal Stakeholder Dynamics: Alignment of Incentives in Restructuring

 To accomplish a successful restructuring and implementation of a turnaround strategy, all stakeholders must be on the same page for the most part or at the very least be open to negotiation and working together to figure out a solution.